david-hodgetts/data-pipes-schema-exploration/readme.md

 ## Code exploration

-this repo contains a first exploration of this proposal in the form of a set of node.js files.
+This repo contains a first exploration of the proposal in the form of a set of node.js files.
 - *type.js* contains a set of Records to represent a type syntax tree
 - *schemaInferal.js* contains a function to generate a best guess syntax tree from a value
 - *typeInferal.js* is a dependency of schemaInferal